huiwenn/huiwenn.github.io/_posts/2020-04-25-drawingmachine.md

 &nbsp;

-The bot even participated in our weekly _drink-and-draw_ event!
+The bot even participated in our weekly _drink-and-draw_ event.
 People blew into a alcohol sensor appended to the raspberry Pi, whose reading were used to parametrize the `open-cv` vectorize function.
-So technically, we drank and it drew.
+(So technically, we drank and it drew.)
 Here is [a video](https://twitter.com/_yokaii_/status/1249096320083607553 ) of the bot figure drawing.

 &nbsp;